French presidential rivals race to seduce Le Pen voters

 Analysts say her party's strategy is based on defeating Sarkozy in the belief that his ruling UMP party would fall apart after a lost election, and the National Front would play a dominant role in a right-wing realignment.

-In preparation for the parliamentary elections, the National Front has registered the name "Marine Blue Rally" - a play on Le Pen's name and the French term for the dark navy blue color.
+In preparation for the parliamentary election, the National Front has registered the name "Marine Blue Rally" - a play on Le Pen's name and the French term for the dark navy blue colour.

-A leadership source said no decision had been taken to change the party's name as part of Le Pen's attempt to shed its past xenophobic image, but the new name could be used for a broader alliance of candidates in the June elections.
+Le Pen said no decision had been taken to change the party's name as part of her drive to shed its past xenophobic image, but the new name would be used for a broader alliance of candidates in the June election.

-Projecting himself as the outsider in the race and a victim of media and establishment bias, Sarkozy rejected the idea that Le Pen would arbitrate his duel with Hollande.

-"There's only one referee of the second round, as there was in the first round.
-It's not the pollsters, it's not the pundits, it's the French people, and the French people are free.
-And it's not Mrs. Le Pen either," he told France 2 television.

-(Additional reporting by Emmanuel Jarry,; Writing by Paul Taylor; Editing by Mark Heinrich)
+(Additional reporting by Emmanuel Jarry, Writing by Paul Taylor; Editing by Janet Lawrence)